So, let me begin with Paris. My first memory of that journey in 2003 is related to the unusual heat!

-That could not slow me down, of course, and I was prepared every day early in the morning, supplied with few bottles of water, light clothes and sandals, and ready for my new adventure!
-(I remember that water was actually sold on almost every corner, it had to be available because of the heat, streets were often empty…)
+That could not slow me down, of course, and I was ready every day early in the morning, supplied with few bottles of water, light clothes and sandals, and going for my new adventure!
+(I remember that water was actually sold on almost every corner, it had to be available because of the heat, also streets were often empty…)

 But then again, as soon as the new day broke out, I was once again – ready to go!

 “Yes, the heat was unbearable, but there was no time to waste or to wait for some ‘better weather conditions’.
 Just took a lot of water and started walking – early in the morning!”
 This is what I wrote in the article that was published in September 2003.
 It’s still so vivid!

 One of the first impressions I had when arriving to the city is that it was really easy to move around.
 Everything was nicely marked, all the modes of transport were reliable, Paris traffic was easy to navigate.
 Actually, not long before my trip to Paris, the new law was adopted saying that only public transport vehicles (buses and taxis) were allowed to drive along the yellow lane.
 Can you imagine!
 Nowadays, that is something a lot of cities wouldn’t be able to imagine their existence without, it’s just one ordinary regulation we are so used to.